naligant/City/README.md

 # City
-Can place tiles in a window and create your own city.
+Step 5: Can place tiles in a window and create your own city.